GodsEnWrath/Hoohack2023/README.md

 To increase sustainability
 - a voting system by student and staff for next weeks menu.
 - data for office of sustainability to use to cut servings on unpopular meals and add servings in popular meals.

+##How to start
+- Please install Live server extension in Visual studios and launch the code using it